 Benefit Your Business

-Many people still rely on old on-premises phone technology that was installed before the smartphone was invented.
-These legacy phone systems usually require a hard-wired phone switching system.
-With the coming of smart phones, tablets, and other mobile and connected devices, as well as the trend of moving business functions to the cloud, has changed the behaviors of customer and employees.
+Many people still rely on old local phone technology that was installed before the smartphone was invented.
+These older phone systems often required a hardwired telephone switching system.
+With the advent of smartphones, tablets and other mobile and connected devices, as well as the trend of moving business functions to cloud computing, customer and employee behavior has changed.

 Many businesses have invested large sums of money installing an on-premises business phone system.
 But an aging on-premises phone system can be hard to scale and complicated to manage during periods of business growth or consolidation.
 Further, on-premises phone systems require regular maintenance for everything from hardware updates, to surges in call volumes, business expansion, new offices, or service resolution.
 Over time, these support costs—often unexpected—can become very expensive.